Importing files from a CMS library into Git.

 -t OFFSET 4 digit time zone offset from UTC (rfc2822)

--v LEVEL Verbose, log CMS FETCH commands, ...
+-v LEVEL Verbose, log original CMS commands, ...

 Examples:

 The http server should be started from an empty directory.
-To fetch CMS elements from the CMS library, the server creates files in its default directory.
+To fetch CMS elements from the CMS library, the server creates files in this (default) directory.
 After transmission of the content to the perl script, the file is deleted.
 Starting from an empty directory makes it easier to clean up in case of errors.

-As already indicated, the CMS commands (as shown in the history)
+As already indicated, the CMS commands (visible in a CMS SHOW HISTORY)

 DELETE ELEMENT name